Learning and improvement framework

 Disseminating Learning and Identified Practice Improvement

-The cascading of learning, through the partnership will be undertaken through:
+The dissemination of learning across the partnership will be conducted through:

-• reviews appropriately published on the LSCP website
+• the publication of review reports, where appropriate, published on the LSCP website

-• information cascaded to practitioners through single agency communication processes
+• the cascade of information to practitioners through single agency communication processes

-• policies and procedures appropriately reviewed and updated
+• the development of policies and procedures, appropriately reviewed and updated

-• learning incorporated within in partner agency safeguarding training.
+• the incorporation of learning within partner agency safeguarding training

-In order to ensure that changes are embedded, sustainable over time and have the desired effect, monitoring will be undertaken through the following processes:
+In order to ensure that improvements are embedded, sustainable over time and have the desired effect, monitoring will be facilitated within the LSCP Sub-Group structure, through the following processes:

 • Partner agencies performance systems

-Appendix A - LSCP partner Learning and Development Link Role
+Appendix A - LSCP Learning and Development Programme

 Appendix B - Information sources to support identification of learning